Packing in Circle#

 Description of the Case#

-Packing in a circle is the most basic example in Lethe-DEM.
-In this example, 50 two-dimensional particles are inserted in a circle.
-Due to the action of gravity, they accelerate in the defined direction of gravity.
+In this example, 50 two-dimensional particles are inserted in a circle and accelerate in the direction of gravity.
 Upon reaching the outer periphery of the circle (the boundary walls of the triangulation), the particle-wall contact stops the particles from leaving the triangulation.
 Finally a balance forms between the particle-particle and particle-wall contact force and the gravity force.
 Particles lose kinetic energy (and velocity), get packed on the triangulation boundary, and remain at rest.

 Parameter File#